Japan November exports beat expectations as yen tumbles, volumes rise

-A year after Congress extended generous tax credits for renewable energy projects, the U.S. wind industry is thriving.

-TOKYO Japan's export performance improved strongly in November as rapid decline in the yen and a recovery in overseas demand boosted shipments from the trade sector, handily beating economists' expectations.
+TOKYO (Reuters) - Japan's export performance improved strongly in November as rapid decline in the yen and a recovery in overseas demand boosted shipments from the trade sector, handily beating economists' expectations.

 Ministry of Finance (MOF) data showed on Monday that exports fell 0.4 percent in the year to November.
 That compares with the 2.0 percent annual decline expected by economists in a Reuters poll, and follows a 10.3 percent decline in the year to October.